risk-first/website/menagerie/Dependency-Risk.md

 This kind of stuff is encapsulated in the science of [Reliability Engineering](https://en.wikipedia.org/wiki/Reliability_engineering).
 For example, [Failure mode and effects analysis (FEMA)](https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis):

 > "...was one of the first highly structured, systematic techniques for failure analysis.
-It was developed by reliability engineers in the late 1950s to study problems that might arise from malfunctions of military systems. " - [FEMA, _Wikipedia](https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis)
+It was developed by reliability engineers in the late 1950s to study problems that might arise from malfunctions of military systems. " - [FEMA, _Wikipedia_](https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis)

 This was applied on NASA missions, and then more recently in the 1970's to car design following the [Ford Pinto exploding car](https://en.wikipedia.org/wiki/Ford_Pinto#Design_flaws_and_ensuing_lawsuits) affair.

 ## Scarcity Risk

-Let's get back to the bus:  what if, when it arrives, it's already full of passengers?
+Let's get back to the bus (which, hopefully, is still working):  what if, when it arrives, it's already full of passengers?
 Let's term this, [Scarcity Risk]() - the chance that a dependency is over-subscribed and you can't use it the way you want.
 This is clearly an issue for nearly every kind of dependency: buses, supermarkets, concerts, teams, services and people.

 You could also call this _availability risk_ or _capacity risk_ of the resource.
 Here are a selection of mitigations:
  - **Buffers**: Smoothing out peaks and troughs in utilisation tbd.